Eddara

 Eddara is a genus of lanternflies in the tribe Aphaenini.
 Species in this genus are commonly known as the painted snout bugs, reminiscent of their colorful and ornate patterned bodies.

 Distribution

-Eddara is found in Southeastern Africa.
+Eddara species are found in Southeastern Africa.
 They have been found in Kenya, Uganda, Tanzania, Malawi, Mozambique, Zimbabwe, Botswana, South Africa, and Eswatini.

 Species

 The following species are placed in the genus Eddara: